What destinations can we choose from during our sailing class?

 Passport Info: A valid passport is required for all classes other than ASA101.
 Although U.S. citizens traveling to St. Thomas, St. John or St. Croix from the mainland USA need only government issued picture identification to gain entry, you will need a passport to enter the British Virgin Islands or Spanish Virgin Islands.

-Hotels: Most students stay on board Gallivant and do not require a hotel but if you plan to arrive early or extend your stay in Saint Thomas we recommend the following hotel that one of our students enjoyed.
-This is just one of many hotels in the area near Red Hook.
+Hotels: Most students stay on board Gallivant and do not require a hotel except for possibly the last day of the class.
+If you can't get a flight on the last day of the class you will need a hotel.
+We recommend the following hotels: This is just a few of many hotels in the area near Red Hook.

 Mafolie Hotel & Restaurant- Telephone: 340-774-2790, www.mafolie.com, firstname.lastname@example.org, 7091 Estate Mafolie, St. Thomas, USVI 00802.